enermaps/enermaps/cm/example_multiply/README.md

 ## Inputs

-To make the CM work, we need three inputs:
+To make the CM work, we want to study:
 * the raster we want to studied,
 * the areas we want to studied,
 * the multiplication factor.